ibm-cloud-docs/satellite/locations.md

 {: shortdesc}

 **Before you begin**:
-- Make sure that you [added at least 3 hosts to your location](/docs/satellite?topic=satellite-hosts#add-hosts-cli) to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
+- Make sure that you [attached at least 3 hosts to your location](/docs/satellite?topic=satellite-hosts#attach-hosts-cli) to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
 - Verify that your location is in an **Action required** state.

 **To create the control plane**: